samzhab/test_telegram_bot/README.md

 **Continuous Testing**: Regularly run your test suite while developing to catch and fix regressions or errors as soon as they occur.

+**Suggested Steps**:

+**Telegram Bot Update**:
+Implement the /promo command handling in telegram_bot.rb.
+Use the Telegram API to send messages and handle user responses.

+**Redis Integration**:
+Implement logic to save and retrieve payment and promo details in Redis.
+Ensure the data structure allows for efficient querying based on time and status.

+**Sidekiq Worker Implementation**:
+Create promo_worker.rb for the Sidekiq worker.
+Implement the logic for checking scheduled promos, posting them, updating their status, and notifying users.

+**Testing**:
+Write tests for the new functionalities in your bot, ensuring that all scenarios (payment success/failure, promo scheduling, etc.) are covered.
+Test the Sidekiq worker separately to ensure it correctly processes and updates scheduled promos.

+**Deployment and Monitoring**:
+Deploy the updated bot and the new Sidekiq worker.
+Monitor the system for any issues and optimize based on resource usage and user feedback.

 ## Troubleshooting

 When integrating new features like Chapa payment processing or setting up webhook callbacks, you may encounter some common issues: